AlfaBlok/v4-gamma-hook/docs/V4_Gamma_Hook.markdown

 # V4 Gamma Hook (Draft v0)

-## Overview
+## Summary
-Avoid impermanent loss and achieve convexity.
+This notebook shows research on a V4 Hook design that implements dynamic fees with the goal of preventing impermanent loss and achieving convexity for LPs.

 ## Problem Statement
 Impermanent loss is a critical enemy of liquidity providers.
 It makes it hard for LPs to hedge their exposure.
 It results in lower liquidity and ultimately smaller pools and higher volatility.

 ## Proposed Solution
 A V4 Hook with a dynamic fee that fully cancels out Impermanent Loss.
-This allows LPs to fully hedge their position, leading to more liquidity and lower volatility.
+This would allow LPs to fully hedge their position and achieve delta neutrality more easily.
 <br>
 ![Calculation Example](../plots/img00.png "Calculation Example")
 ## Strategy